 For information on how this service is affected by Coronavirus, please visit the Coronavirus Information webpage.

-Surrey Heath is proud to be an accredited part of the national ‘Walking for Health’ scheme, offering short, safe and sociable walks in the local community Take a look at the Walking for Health National Website.
+Surrey Heath is proud to be an accredited part of the national ‘Walking for Health’ scheme, offering short, safe and sociable walks in the local community.
+For more information, please take a look at the Walking for Health website.

 Walking can improve your health, your happiness and, by joining our group, it will give you the chance to explore the outdoors, get to know your local area and meet new people.

 Benefits of walking include:

 - Reduce risk of Heart Disease, Cancer and Diabetes

 - Getting ‘Green Exercise’ and exploring the local countryside

 - Aid in management of psychological disorders

 - Maintaining a healthy body weight

 - Chance to make new friends